TheLonelyOtaku315/ESP32-LED-Controller/README.md

      - `ALTERNATE`: Switch LEDs in an alternating pattern.
      - `+`: Increase brightness (if PWM is implemented).
      - `-`: Decrease brightness (if PWM is implemented).
+     - `TIMER`: Set a countdown timer in seconds.
+The LEDs will turn off automatically when the timer ends.

 3. **Monitor via Serial**:
    - Open the Serial Monitor in the Arduino IDE to view logs and debug messages.